-The hair loss that happens after pregnancy, technically called postpartum telogen effluvium, is unwelcome, unpleasant, and often, unexpected.
+The hair loss that many women experience after pregnancy, technically called postpartum telogen effluvium, is unwelcome, unpleasant, and often unexpected.
 While it’s unavoidable, it’s also normal.
-Dermatologists refer to this condition as excessive hair shedding – it’s not true hair loss, and it’s not permanent.
-According to the American Academy of Dermatology, most women will see hair return to its normal fullness twelve months after birth.
+Dermatologists refer to this condition as excessive hair shedding—it’s not true hair loss, and it’s not permanent.
+According to the American Academy of Dermatology, most women will see hair return to its normal fullness within twelve months after birth.

 We asked Karyn Grossman, a board-certified dermatologist in Santa Monica, how the hair growth cycle is affected by pregnancy and childbirth—and what can be done about it.

 During pregnancy, more hair follicles remain in the anagen phase for a longer period.
 “The shift of hormones at birth pushes those growing hairs into the resting phase,” explains Grossman.
 This signals them to stop growing and, a few months later, fall out—usually at the same time.
 This is a development called postpartum telogen effluvium (postpartum TE), a molt-like shedding that takes place two to four months after delivery.
 “It is typically seen as hair coming out in your brush, on your pillow, in the shower, and occasionally on your clothes as well,” says Grossman.
 It is diffuse shedding (meaning hair falls out from all over your head), and the median amount of hair shed from postpartum TE is about 300 hairs a day.

 How common is postpartum telogen effluvium?

 According to the American Pregnancy Association, postpartum TE occurs in 40 to 50 percent of new mothers.

 After you have a baby, estrogen levels drop, and hair falls out.